Timp from Mill Canyon Peak Trail

 Mt.
 Timpanogos is a super popular hike in the Wasatch and probably the number one hike done in Utah.
 My first time on this mountain, while I was on vacation in Utah, I ran into 150 college students coming up the trail at 3 a.m.
-I was so impressed with this, seeing so many people climbing, some for their first time.
 The upper region of Mt.
 Timpanogos actually has 5 peaks, 4 of which I suggest for this mega climb.
 The other is the North Peak, a good climb from the Timpanooke Trail.
-If you’ve already done the true summit, next time back I suggest one of these other peaks.
+If you have already done the true summit, next time back I suggest one of these other peaks.

 Distance: 10+ miles round trip